numpy/numpy/doc/source/reference/ufuncs.rst

     Do not use the Python keywords ``and`` and ``or`` to combine logical array expressions.
 These keywords will test the truth value of the entire array (not element-by-element as you might expect).
-Use the bitwise operators: & and \| instead.
+Use the bitwise operators & and \| instead.

 .. autosummary::